garden-io/garden/docs/reference/providers/kubernetes.md

     # Configuration options for the `kaniko` build mode.
     kaniko:
       # Specify extra flags to use when building the container image with kaniko.
-Flags set on `container` modules
+Flags set on `container` Builds take
-      # take precedence over these.
+      # precedence over these.
       extraFlags:

       # Change the kaniko image (repository/image:tag) to use when building in kaniko mode.